 Values such as democracy, human rights, and the rule of law underpin the foundation of the EU.
 Could the EU disintegrate or split over such values in the next 30 years?

 Yes, I think it could.
 What you describe as values are part and parcel of Europe’s identity and image of itself.
 A club of democracies.
-These days you can see a potential division between the Union as a space of values such as democracy, rule of law, and freedom, and as the political expression of the European continent.
-Imagine the exit of Hungary or Poland.
+These days you can see a potential division between the EU as a space of values such as democracy, rule of law, and freedom and the geographical as the political expression of the European continent.
+Imagine an exit referendum in Hungary or Poland where exit won.
 It would be as disruptive as Brexit and it would go against the post-1989 European vocation to heal the wounds of the Cold War and bring the continent together.
 I think these kinds of tragic dilemmas will arise in the coming decades and cause many political headaches.
-Looking 30 years ahead is about talking about these dilemmas and choices frankly in the public debate because the 440 million Europeans remaining in the EU are not crazy or stupid – they’re voters.
+Looking 30 years ahead is about talking about these dilemmas and choices frankly in the public debate because the 440 million Europeans remaining in EU are not crazy or stupid – they’re voters.
 They know the world is changing, they know about climate change, about China, about migration, about welfare state reforms.
 People are ready for the choices, provided they are set out in this wider geopolitical landscape.
 That requires a real politicisation of Europe and political courage and energy.

 Luuk van Middelaar (2017).
 De nieuwe politiek van Europa.
 The Netherlands: Historische Uitgeverij.
 Also available in French (Quand l’Europe improvise.
 Dix ans de crises politiques.
 Gallimard 2018) and coming soon in English (Alarums and Excursions.
 Improvising Politics on the European Stage.
 Agenda Publishing 2019)